 Fellow artists also broadcast live streams, allowing you to watch their process from beginning to end.

-On Adobe’s website, they have tons of written instruction.
+On Adobe’s website, they have tons of written instructions.
 You can read about a specific feature, look over the overview, and so much more.
-For Fresco, they go over the basics and advanced technique.
+For Fresco, they go over the basics and advanced techniques.

 On Adobe Support, you can contact live Adobe professionals 24 hours a day, Monday – Friday.
 There is a huge community forum where users post questions, where professionals and other peers then answer.

-Procreate has a full handbook online available to teach you the ins and outs of the software.
+Procreate has a full online handbook for teaching you the ins and outs of the software.
 The handbook provides an overview of topics such as Adjustments, Selections, and Transforming, and then breaks them down in detail.
-The handbook is extensive with photos and instruction, allowing you to dive in and learn everything.
+The handbook is extensive with photos and instructions, allowing you to dive in and learn everything.

 Procreate also has a community forum online.
-Here, you can do everything from posting your latest creation to sharing suggestions and get help on a topic.
-You can search, look for topics, and sort by postdate or by recent activity.
+Here, you can do everything from posting your latest creation to sharing suggestions and getting help on a topic.
+You can search, look for topics, and sort by postdate or recent activity.

 Adobe Fresco users may already have the Adobe suite.
 If you plan to use the Adobe Suite now and in the future, there is no reason to get an additional app.
 Fresco is included with the Photoshop plan and the full Creative Cloud Suite already, making it the best choice.

-Adobe Fresco also wins out if you want to create vector illustration.
+Adobe Fresco also wins out if you want to create vector illustrations.
 Here, you can create resizable vector graphics, finishing in applications like Adobe Illustrator.

-If you want a budget-friendly and powerful illustration tool, then Procreate is a great choice.
-The illustration capabilities are fantastic and a one-time fee of $9.99 doesn’t break the bank.
+Procreate is a great choice if you want a budget-friendly and powerful illustration tool.
+The illustration capabilities are fantastic, and a one-time fee of $9.99 doesn’t break the bank.

-Both programs have their strengths and weaknesses, Procreate being the best for digital, raster-based illustration.
-Fresco has more flexibility, letting the user create raster and vector illustration.
+Both programs have their strengths and weaknesses; procreate is the best for digital, raster-based illustration.
+Fresco has more flexibility, letting the user create raster and vector illustrations.